Terms and Conditions of use

 4.8.1 – Visiting aircraft are accepted only at the operator’s risk.

-4.8.2 – Neither the Company nor any servant or agent of the Company shall be liable for loss of or damage to the aircraft, its parts or accessories or any property contained in the aircraft, howsoever such loss or damage may arise, occurring whilst the aircraft is on the Aerodrome or is in the course of landing or take-off at the Aerodrome, or of being dealt with elsewhere for the purpose of paragraph 188.8.131.52.
+4.8.2 – Neither the Company nor any servant or agent of the Company shall be liable for loss of or damage to the aircraft, its parts or accessories or any property contained in the aircraft, howsoever such loss or damage may arise, occurring whilst the aircraft is on the Aerodrome or is in the course of landing or take-off at the Airfield, or of being dealt with elsewhere for the purpose of paragraph 220.127.116.11.

-4.8.3 – Where the Operator is other than a Consumer as defined in the Unfair Terms in Consumer Contracts Regulations 1994, the Company shall in no circumstances be liable to the Operator for any physical or economic damage or loss, or any other loss or damage to property or persons of any kind whatsoever (including without exception the aircraft its parts or accessories or any property contained in the aircraft), whether direct, indirect or consequential, caused by any negligence, breach of contract or statutory duty on the part of the Company, its servants or agents.
+4.8.3 – Where the aircraft Operator is other than a Consumer as defined in the Unfair Terms in Consumer Contracts Regulations 1994, the Company shall in no circumstances be liable to the Operator for any physical or economic damage or loss, or any other loss or damage to property or persons of any kind whatsoever (including without exception the aircraft its parts or accessories or any property contained in the aircraft), whether direct, indirect or consequential, caused by any negligence, breach of contract or statutory duty on the part of the Company, its servants or agents.

-4.8.4 – Where the Operator or any person on his behalf or for whom he is responsible causes death, personal injury or loss or damage of any kind whether direct or indirect as a result of any negligence, breach of contract or breach of statutory duty and while at the Airport, the Operator shall indemnify and keep indemnified the Company in respect of any claim or claims arising therefrom.
+4.8.4 – Where the aircraft Operator or any person on his behalf or for whom he is responsible causes death, personal injury or loss or damage of any kind whether direct or indirect as a result of any negligence, breach of contract or breach of statutory duty and while at the Aerodrome, the Operator shall indemnify and keep indemnified the Company in respect of any claim or claims arising therefrom.

 5.1 – Each and every aircraft using the Aerodrome shall have Third Party Liability Insurance affected with a reputable Insurance Company or with Lloyds Underwriting Syndicate in the minimum sum insured of a Combined Single Limit as required by law.

-5.4 – No Operator, his servant, agents or sub-contractors shall do anything to jeopardise the current insurance or licences of the Company nor shall injure or harm in any way the business of the Company its associates or its relationship with other parties and shall in all cases comply with all requirements of the Company and any Ministry or Authority, local or otherwise.
+5.4 – No aircraft Operator, his servant, agents or sub-contractors shall do anything to jeopardise the current insurance or licences of the Company nor shall injure or harm in any way the business of the Company its associates or its relationship with other parties and shall in all cases comply with all requirements of the Company and any Ministry or Authority, local or otherwise.

-5.5 – In respect of any vehicle which the Operator, his servants, agents, or associates may use or operate on that part of the airport which is or has been designated “airside”, the Operator shall at all times ensure that the vehicle is fully and properly insured for third party risks for an appropriate amount having regard to the nature of the risks.
+5.5 – In respect of any vehicle which the aircraft Operator, his servants, agents, or associates may use or operate on that part of the Aerodrome which is or has been designated “airside”, the Operator shall at all times ensure that the vehicle is fully and properly insured for third party risks for an appropriate amount having regard to the nature of the risks.
 Evidence of such insurance shall be produced to the Company or its duly authorised representative on demand.
 The Company’s decision as to the adequacy of such insurance cover shall be binding on the Operator.

 6.1 – The Company reserves the right to apply a penalty for any violation of the Rules, Terms and Conditions and Procedures when it considers such a sanction is warranted.
 Such a penalty shall normally be in the form of either temporary or permanent suspension from operating from the Aerodrome and, where appropriate, a report of the occurrence will be made to the Authority.